iospress/LD-Connect/README.md

 ```

 ## Embeddings
 A version of pre-trained embeddings are located in  [`data/embeddings/`](data/embeddings/).
 Right now we have provided document embeddings in plain text format (see [`data/embeddings/IOS-Doc2Vec/model-txt/`](data/embeddings/IOS-Doc2Vec/model-txt/)).
+The [`doc2vec.txt`](data/embeddings/IOS-Doc2Vec/model-txt/doc2vec.txt) is the Doc2Vec model.
+The [`doc2vec_voc.txt`](data/embeddings/IOS-Doc2Vec/model-txt/doc2vec_voc.txt) contains a list of all the paper entity URLs of the document embedding model.
+The [`w2v.txt`](data/embeddings/IOS-Doc2Vec/model-txt/w2v.txt) is the corresponding Word2Vec model that has a vocabulary size of 105839.
+The [`w2v_voc.txt`](data/embeddings/IOS-Doc2Vec/model-txt/w2v_voc.txt) contains a list of the word vocabulary of the word embedding model.
+The dimension of both document and word embeddings is 200.

-After we upgraded the storage for this repository, we will continue uploading document embeddings used with [gensim](https://radimrehurek.com/gensim/) 3.3.0 library, knowledge graph embeddings and a JSON file about how same entities (e.g., contributors, affiliations, etc.) are linked after co-reference resolution.
+After we upgraded the storage for this repository, we will continue uploading knowledge graph embeddings containing contributor information in plain text format and a JSON file about how same entities (e.g., contributors, affiliations, etc.) are linked after co-reference resolution.
 More information about these embeddings can be found at [`http://ld.iospress.nl/about/about-data`](http://ld.iospress.nl/about/about-data), which is also the download site in LD Connect.

 ## IOS Press scientometrics

 ### Getting started
 IOS Press scientometrics can be downloaded from the [`scientometrics`](scientometrics/) folder, migrated to other academic knowledge graphs and reused for relevant applications and research.
-Follow the instructions below to set it up locally and run it.
+Follow the instructions below to set it up and run locally.

-1. In the terminal, type the following commands.
+1. After cloning this repository, type the following commands in the terminal.
 	```console
 	$ cd scientometrics/
 	$ npm install
 	```
-2. Copy the pre-trained Doc2Vec model in plain text format to the [`scientometrics/sites/data/IOS-Doc2Vec-TXT/`](scientometrics/sites/data/IOS-Doc2Vec-TXT/) directory, and the pre-trained TransE model to the [`scientometrics/sites/data/IOS-TransE/`](scientometrics/sites/data/IOS-TransE/) directory.
+2. Create a folder `data/` within [`scientometrics/sites/`](`scientometrics/sites/`) with two subfolders called `IOS-Doc2Vec-TXT/` and `IOS-TransE/` respectively.
+Copy the pre-trained Doc2Vec model files to the `scientometrics/sites/data/IOS-Doc2Vec-TXT/` directory, and the pre-trained TransE model files to the `scientometrics/sites/data/IOS-TransE/` directory.
 3. Launch the server on an open port:
 	```console
 	$ node src/server/server.js